 Section 54 of the Modern Slavery Act 2015 requires certain organisations to develop a slavery and human trafficking statement each year.
 The Royal Opera House is a large organisation for these purposes and welcomes the opportunity to state very clearly its policy in these respects.

 The Royal Opera House unreservedly condemns modern slavery and human trafficking wherever in the world it occurs.

 The steps we have taken to ensure that they are not taking place in our business or supply chains are as follows:

-- We have assessed our supply chains and will continually increase our vigilance in making decisions regarding our suppliers and potential suppliers by seeking confirmations and commitments as to the absence of these practices in their businesses.
+- We have assessed our supply chains and will continue to be vigilant in making decisions regarding our suppliers and potential suppliers by seeking confirmations and commitments as to the absence of these practices in their businesses

-The Royal Opera House is also required to publicize annually, on its website, its activities over the latest financial year aimed towards the eradication of modern slavery and human trafficking.
-The first relevant year for us was that which ended on 28 August 2016.
-This is our second statement of activities to be posted on our website.
+The Royal Opera House is required to publicise annually, on its website, its activities over the latest financial year aimed towards the eradication of modern slavery and human trafficking.
+This is our third statement of activities to be posted on our website.
 During the past year we have: